JorelAli/CommandAPI/docssrc/src/tooltips.md

 ### Example - Using `IStringTooltip` for custom items

 Let's say we've created a simple plugin which has custom items.
-For a custom item, we'll have a super simple class `CustomItem` that sets its name, lore and attached itemstack:
+For a custom item, we'll have a simple class `CustomItem` that sets its name, lore and attached itemstack:

 ```java
 public {{#include ../../CommandAPI/commandapi-core/src/test/java/Examples.java:Tooltips3}}